sivasai9398/Image-based-Calorie-Prediction/README.md

 python app.py
 ```

-5. Go to ` http://127.0.0.1:5000/` and enjoy the application.
+5. Go to ` http://127.0.0.1:5000/predict` and enjoy the application.

 ## 📋 Further Changes to be Done

 - [ ] Deploying the Web Application on Cloud.
-- [ ] Development of an architecture using Pre-Trained Model like VGG16.
+- [ ] Introducing weight estimation to get exact calories of each food.
-- [ ] Implementing the Model in PyTorch.
 - [ ] Enhance the User-Interface using HTML/CSS.
 - [ ] Set the Application on Docker.